 Vrbo and HomeAway Cleaning Guidelines

 You can find the complete guidelines in our article: Vrbo And HomeAway Cleaning Checklist Enhanced To Face COVID-19 Coronavirus (Vacation Rental Cleanliness).
+You can go to your Vrbo / HomeAway owner dashboard to indicated which Vrbo key cleaning practices you are following.

 1.3 Booking.com and coronavirus (refund and cancellation policy)